law-firm-seo

 6. Behavioral Signals (9% of Local Pack Rankings)

 Dwell Time When users click through to your website, longer visits signal quality content.
+If visitors quickly bounce back to the search results, it suggests your site didn’t meet their needs, which can negatively impact rankings over time.

 7. Personalization Factors (7% of Local Pack Rankings)

 Search History Previous interactions with your firm (website visits, searches for your brand) may boost your visibility to that user.
+This is one reason why brand-building efforts outside of SEO, such as community involvement and advertising, can indirectly improve your search presence for people who have encountered your firm before.

 Common Local SEO Mistakes Law Firms Make